| PRESS RELEASE For immediate release, December 19, 1999 TOXIC WASTE AND CONTAMINATED DREDGE MATERIALS FROM THE ALA WAI CANAL CLEANUP PROJECT TO

 fuel or heavy oils and soils containing PCBs in concentrations less than 1.00 parts

+per million.
 On October 13,1999, Belt Collins submitted a document to the Hawaii State Department of

 Health addressing the "Screening Level Human Health Risk Assessment and Ecological